Getting started

 Learn the FeatureQL languageBrowser playgrounds — start with Hello World

-Run FeatureQL on your own data PIP library with DuckDB
+Run FeatureQL on your own data Python library — zero config with DuckDB

 Explore batch analytics + real-time serving Demos Docker container